 A dog crate is a small, enclosed space that can be used to confine your dog.
 It can be made out of metal, plastic, or wood and it typically has a door that can be opened and closed.
 Dog crates are often used as training tools, but they can also be useful when you’re away from home.

 For example, if you have to leave your dog at home for an extended period of time, you can put them in the crate.
 This will help keep them safe and out of trouble.
+Most puppies that come from a breeder have been crate trained, and if you are lucky your new furry friend already loves their crate.

 If your dog is hesitant or scared of the crate at first, don’t give up.
 It may take a little bit of time and educating yourself on successful crate training, but eventually they will come to see it as their safe place.